zkmopro/mopro/docs/docs/getting-started/rust-setup.md

 # Rust Setup

-This tutorial will show you how to build static library for Android and iOS.
+This tutorial will show you how to build static library with Circom adapter for Android and iOS.
 Later pages show how to integrate into an existing iOS or Android app.

 Make sure you've installed the [prerequisites](/docs/prerequisites).